raspberrypilearning/stress-ball/en/step_2.md

 --- task ---

-Give your program a name by typing into the text box at the top.
+Type the name of your program into the text box at the top of the screen, to give your program a name.

 ![name](images/balls-name-annotated.png)